RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

 ## Prerequisites

-Make sure that you have Python 2 (`sudo apt install python`) installed on the host where you will run the synchronization script.
+Make sure that you have Python 3 (`sudo apt install python3`) installed on the host where you will run the synchronization script.

 ## Replicating data from RediSearch 1.x to RediSearch 2.x: